Aliases for CASR Gene

 GeneCards Summary for CASR Gene

-CASR (Calcium-Sensing Receptor) is a Protein Coding gene.
-Diseases associated with CASR include hyperparathyroidism, neonatal and hypocalcemia, autosomal dominant.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
+CASR (Calcium Sensing Receptor) is a Protein Coding gene.
+Diseases associated with CASR include Hypocalcemia, Autosomal Dominant and Hyperparathyroidism, Neonatal.
+Among its related pathways are Proton Pump Inhibitor Pathway, Pharmacodynamics and RET signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and protein kinase binding.
+An important paralog of this gene is GPRC6A.

 UniProtKB/Swiss-Prot for CASR Gene